 cultivating a ‘deep well’ of compassion through dedicated practices

-I am offering the ongoing pilot programme as part of completing my studies with the Nalanda Institute for Contemplative Science.
+I developed this programme as part of my studies with the Nalanda Institute for Contemplative Science.
 The practices I guide you through are time-tested meditation techniques that provide lots of flexibility to be adapted to your needs and preferences.
 I support you to develop a way of practicing that works for you.

 Why am I offering this?